The finite dual coalgebra as a quantization of the maximal spectrum: Coalgebras as noncommutative discrete spaces

-with the same comultiplication and counit formulas from Example~\ref{ex:dual numbers}; this is known as the \emph{divided power coalgebra}.
+with the same comultiplication and counit formulas from~\eqref{eq:dual numbers}; this is known as the \emph{divided power coalgebra}.
 (Note that this is isomorphic to the coalgebra associated to the monoid $\mathbb{N}$; see~\cite[p.~26]{radford:hopf}.)
-Its dual algebra of observables is isomorphic to the formal power series ring $k[[t]] \cong \varprojlim k[t]/(t^n)$ with the $t$-adic topology. \end{example}
+Its dual algebra of ``functions'' is isomorphic to the formal power series ring $k[[t]] \cong \varprojlim k[t]/(t^n)$ with the $t$-adic topology. \end{example}

 Let $x$ be a closed point of a $k$-scheme $X$.
 The canonical map $\Spec(\O_{X,x}) \to X$ induces a map on distributions

 and the assignment $(X,x) \mapsto \Dist(X,x)$ is evidently functorial (see also~\cite[Introduction]{takeuchi:tangent}).
 In this way we obtain a naturally induced injection